 This component relies heavily on Apache DataFusion for query planning and execution.
 It runs the actual queries and manages the other components.

-This is a database that contains Seafowl metadata: mappings from tables to partitions, table and function definitions, data for partition pruning, etc.
+This is a database that contains Seafowl metadata, such as schema, table and function definitions, relations, etc.

 Seafowl supports three catalogs:

 - SQLite: default.
 This has a very low query latency and no external dependencies.
 However, it means that without tricks like replicating the SQLite database, this limits Seafowl to a single node or a read-only multi-node deployment.

 - PostgreSQL: this is higher latency but can be shared between multiple Seafowl instances.

 - Memory: an in-memory SQLite database.
 This is the fastest, but isn't persistent.

 This is where Seafowl stores the actual data as Parquet files.

 - Local filesystem: default.
 This is again most convenient in development and for single-node deployments, but doesn't scale to multiple nodes.